-On Monday, February 4, 2019 the City hosted a community meeting to get input on the concerns and issues at the intersection of Duke Street and West Taylor Run Parkway.
+In February 2019, the City hosted a community meeting to get input on the concerns and issues at the intersection of Duke Street and West Taylor Run Parkway.
 The staff presentation discussed the timeline, funding and process for community engagement for both the short and long term recommendations for this project.
+The project was put on hold during the COVID-19 pandemic due staffing needs for other City priorities.

 Project Phases and Timelines:

-- Multimodal Transportation Analysis and Concept Design - Winter 2020/2021
+- Multimodal Transportation Analysis and Concept Design - Fall 2021

 - Construction - 2023/2024 (Potential for short term mitigation implementation earlier)